Rainbow (Mariah Carey album): Singles

 Five singles were released from Rainbow; two were worldwide international releases and three were more limited releases.
 "Heartbreaker," the album's first worldwide release, became Carey's fourteenth chart topper in the United States.
 Aside from staying atop the US chart for two weeks, the song reached the chart's summit in Canada and New Zealand.
 Elsewhere, "Heartbreaker" achieved high charting, peaking within the top five in France and the United Kingdom and within the top ten in Australia, Belgium, the Netherlands, Germany, and Switzerland.
 The song received mixed reviews from critics.
 Arion Berger from Rolling Stone called the song Carey's "most insinuating: nasal, silken, declarative, riding the percolating beat."
 However, while dismissing some of the song's vocals and the incorporation of the hook, he complimented its marriage of pop and hip hop through Jay-Z's verses.
 The song's music video became one of the most expensive music videos of all time, costing an estimated $2.5 million.
 The video features Carey visiting a movie theater with her friends, where she finds her lover with another woman.
 "Thank God I Found You" was released as the second worldwide single from the album.
 While becoming Carey's fifteenth chart topper in the US, the song achieved moderate chart success in Europe and other territories.
 Berger called it a "gospel soar" and complimented Carey's vocals, as well as the harmonies by 98 Degrees.
 The music video features footage from a live concert with Carey and the band performing the song.

 "Crybaby" and "Can't Take That Away (Mariah's Theme)" were released simultaneously as a double A-side, with very limited promotion from Sony.
 These two songs, especially the latter, became the center of a very public controversy between Carey and her label, due to their alleged low promotion of the album.
 Carey and Snoop Dogg were featured in the music video for "Crybaby," with Carey playing an anxious woman who can't sleep at night due to her lover's infidelity.
 A music video for "Can't Take That Away" was released around the same time, which features Carey on a rooftop garden.
 Carey sings during a rain storm, and towards the video's conclusion, the sun arises, bring forth a "new day."
 The final single from Rainbow, "Against All Odds (Take a Look at Me Now)," was given a limited release as well.
-After performing moderately around the world, a new version of the song, featuring Westlife, was released in Ireland and the United Kingdom.
-It became successful there, peaking at number one in both territories, and became Carey's second UK chart topper.
+After performing moderately around the world, a new version of the song, featuring Westlife, was released in Europe and Australia.
+It reached number three on the European Hot 100 Singles chart and became Carey's second UK number-one single.
 The song's video features Carey and Westlife on a boat in Capri.
 Scenes of the group exploring the island are cut with scenes of them in the studio, though Carey never re-recorded her vocals from the original version.